vsrinivas/fuchsia/docs/hypervisor.md

 # Hypervisor

-The Magenta hypervisor can be used to run a guest operating system.
+The Zircon hypervisor can be used to run a guest operating system.
 It is a work in progress.

 ## Running a guest